 Abigail Esquivel MSW, LCSW, RPT-S, ACS, EMDR Certified, Owner and Founder

 Abigail is a Licensed Clinical Social Worker and Registered Play Therapist Supervisor.
 She specializes in working with children, families, and women’s issues.
-Abigail has extensive experience working with women and child survivors of trauma, anxiety disorders, and child attachment injuries.
-She is EMDR Certified and uses an attachment lens when working with children and adult clients.
+Abigail has extensive experience working with women and child survivors of trauma, anxiety disorders, and attachment injuries.
+She is EMDR Certified and a Consultant in Training.
+Abigail uses an attachment lens when working with children and adults.
 Some of the theories that inform her work include Trust-Based Relational Intervention (TBRI), Polyvagal Theory, and Circle of Security.
 Abigail interweaves EMDR, CBT, and art and play-based therapies frequently and has a passion for helping people feel less alone and more connected to others.
 Prior to creating Be and Belong Counseling LLC, Abigail has experience providing services to runaway and homeless youth, adolescent girls in residential treatment, women residing in domestic violence shelters, and providing intensive in-home therapy to families formed through adoption.
-Abigail also offers consultation and supervision to interns and clinicians working towards licensure as an Advanced Clinical Supervisor (ACS).
+Abigail also offers consultation and supervision to interns and clinicians working towards clinical licensure or a Registered Play Therapist as an Advanced Clinical Supervisor (ACS).

 When not working, you can find Abigail going on a family hike, doing yoga, or sipping a warm cup of tea at a local coffee shop.
 Abigail enjoys all things chocolate, getting lost in a good book, and trips to the library with her husband and three children.